 There are two options for obtaining medically monitored detox services, the dedicated detox facility that is either a standalone program or is available on-site at the residential rehab, or completing the detox and withdrawal at home.
 LifeSync Malibu offers both of these detox options.

-The home detox option is growing in popularity, as at home drug or alcohol detox services become more widely known.
+The home drug and alcohol detox option is growing in popularity, as at home drug or alcohol detox services become more widely known.
 A home detox offers one-on-one support provided by expert medical detox specialists that will ensure a safe and closely monitored detox experience.

 What Are the Benefits Detox At Home?